 Brainstorming sessions can help you to come up with solutions you may have never thought of on your own, and see the situation in a new light.
-Some may find brainstorming sessions to be impossible.
-We at MeetingPulse will show you how to structure your brainstorm session to generate great ideas.
+Some may find brainstorming sessions to be impossible when everyone’s working remotely during the pandemic.
+But we at MeetingPulse will show you how to structure your online brainstorm session to generate great ideas.

 If you’re interested in having productive brainstorming sessions, keep reading to find out some key strategies and ways to avoid common pain points.